 - Given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visas: Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 All Australians need to obtain a visa before entering Iraq.

-In 2010 the Iraqi Government advised that some foreigners will be required to get a blood test report before entering Iraq.
-You should contact the nearest Embassy or Consulate of Iraq for the most up-to-date information on visa requirements.
+Some foreigners may be required to get a blood test report before entering Iraq.
+Contact the nearest Embassy or Consulate of Iraq for the most up-to-date information on visa requirements.